pe7er/mod_db8sitelastmodified/README.md

 ## Changelog

+15-Mar-2022 : v3.0.2 (Joomla 3 version)
+- Fixed some errors with J4 code in the J3 Module

 7-Mar-2022 : v4.0.1 (Joomla 4 version)
 - Increased the version number to force Joomla 4 websites to use the new Joomla 4 version
 - Replaced old J3 helper.php with empty placeholder (new J4 helper is now located in /src/Helper/DateHelper.php)